Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Introduction

-\vs{0.1cm} However there is no general concept to solve such difficult problems and this can't be generalized easily to arbitrary o-minimal structures on the reals.
-For example for $\mathbb{R}_{\textnormal{an,exp}}$ issues regarding global complexifixation are not solved at present.
-But there is the deep model theoretical fact that every definable function in $\mathbb{R}_{\textnormal{an,exp}}$ is piecewise given by $\mathcal{L}_{\textnormal{an}}(\exp,\log)$-terms ($\mathcal{L}_{\textnormal{an}}(\exp,\log)$ is the language of ordered rings augmented by all restricted analytic functions, the global exponential and the global logarithm, see \cite{13}).
-Kaiser used this fact to show in \cite{16} that univariate real analytic functions which are definable in $\mathbb{R}_{\textnormal{an,exp}}$ extend in a definably way to a holomorphic function.
-A quantitative version of this result was given by Kaiser and Speissegger in \cite{19} (see also Wilkie in \cite{35}).
-But especially for this big structure it would be desirable to have an analoguous result as in the globally subanalytic case, because there are many fields of application.
-A necessary condition is, of course, that the underlying function is real analytic.
-The idea is the same as in \cite{16} for the globally subanalytic case: The first step is to use the preparation theorem of Lion and Rolin in order to construct an $\mathbb{R}_{\textnormal{an,exp}}$-definable holomorphic extension of a real analytic $\mathbb{R}_{\textnormal{an,exp}}$-definable function in one variable which is again $\mathbb{R}_{\textnormal{an,exp}}$-definable and the second step is to do a technical induction on the number of variables.
+To investigate this question one has to find a definable holomorphic extension for a given definable real analytic function (see Krantz et al.~\cite{23} for elementary properties of real analytic functions).
+Of course finding a holomorphic extension is not difficult simply by Taylor series expansion, but the crucial point is that this extension needs not to be definable.
+Tobias Kaiser gave a positive answer for this question for the o-minimal structure on the real field $\mathbb{R}$ (see Kaiser~\cite{18}) and $\mathbb{R}_{\textnormal{an}}$ (see Kaiser~\cite{17}).
+He could even establish parametric versions of this results.
+However, for the structure $\mathbb{R}_{\exp}$ (which is also o-minimal by a theorem of Khovanskii~\cite{22} together with the result from Wilkie~\cite{38} that the theory of $\mathbb{R}_{\exp}$ is model complete) it is easy to see that the above question has a negative answer (see Example 1.3 in~\cite{17}).
+The global exponential function $f:\mathbb{R} \to \mathbb{R}, x \mapsto e^x$ is $\mathbb{R}_{\text{exp}}$-definable, real analytic, and every holomorphic extension of $f$ is of the form $F:V \to \mathbb{C}, x+iy \mapsto e^x(\cos(y)+i\sin(y))$ where $\mathbb{R} \subset V \subset \mathbb{C}$ is open in $\mathbb{C}$.
+However, by a result of Bianconi in~\cite{1}), no restriction of the global sine function on a non-empty open set is $\mathbb{R}_{\exp}$-definable and therefore, $F$ is not $\mathbb{R}_{\exp}$-definable.
+For $\mathbb{R}_{\textnormal{an,exp}}$ issues regarding global complexifixation are not solved at present.
+But there is the deep model theoretical fact that every definable function in $\mathbb{R}_{\textnormal{an,exp}}$ is piecewise given by $\mathcal{L}_{\textnormal{an}}(\exp,\log)$-terms ($\mathcal{L}_{\textnormal{an}}(\exp,\log)$ is the language of ordered rings augmented by all restricted analytic functions, the global exponential and the global logarithm, see~\cite{13}).
+Kaiser used this fact to show in \cite{17} that univariate real analytic functions which are definable in $\mathbb{R}_{\textnormal{an,exp}}$ extend in a definably way to a holomorphic function.
+Also a quantitative version of this result was given by Kaiser et al.~\cite{21} (see also Wilkie~\cite{37}).
+But especially for this big structure it would be desirable to have an analoguous result for multiple variables as in the globally subanalytic case, because there are many fields of application.